orbcode/orbuculum/README.md

 This is V1.10 in progress.

+* Link Monitoring and reporting (enabled with the `-m` option to orbuculum.
+* Simple colour support (disable by commenting out `SCREEN_HANDLING` in the makefile).
+* Internal restructuring to simplify the packet decode.
+This will help you if you want to implement your own handlers.
+See `orbcat.c` for a simple example, or `orbtop.c` if timestamp ordering is important to you.
 * Permanent output files are now supported in addition to fifos.
 These can be useful for postprocessing.
 * orbuculum now processes simple ISYNC messages, reporting them as type 8 in the hwevent fifo.
 * ocbcat can now read directly from a file.